manuelelelel/project6/abgabe/README.md

 Creates two figures in the newest `bench_*` directory containing `*_raw.json` files (or pass a path explicitly).

-- `overlay_medians.png` — overlay of median runtime/gridpoint vs working‑set MB (log‑log) for all frameworks found from the latest produced data via stencil_bench.py script or against one you select via terminal (example how to do so below).
+- `overlay_medians.png` — overlay of median runtime/gridpoint vs working‑set MB (log‑log) for all frameworks found from the latest produced data via stencil_bench.py script or against one we select via terminal (example how to do so below).
 - `speedup_vs_numpy.png` — speedup relative to NumPy at the common size across frameworks -> how much faster are the other methods.

 Examples for terminal: